ReubenHawley/Roulette--Strat/README.md

 > If the player guesses correctly then a wager multiplier is paid out based on the bet position and size.
 > If the player guess incorrectly the initial bet is lost to the house.
+> this repeats endlessly until the player stops or untill the funds reach 0.

 __Wager Multiplier__